More Than a Woman

-More Than A Woman (The Grenfell Girls Group) is a 11-19 yrs girls only youth group promoting life skills, well-being and female empowerment through regular creative sessions, mentorship, workshops and professional speakers.
+More Than A Woman (The Grenfell Girls Group) is a 11-19 years old group open to anyone who identifies as a young women.
+The project promotes life skills, well-being and female empowerment through weekly sessions that incorporate creativity, mentorship, fun workshops and professional speakers.

-Through weekly group work sessions and one-to-one interventions we support vulnerable young women to reach their full potential.
+Through weekly group work sessions and one-to-one interventions, we support young women to reach their full potential.

 • Develop confidence and self-love